-Contrary to popular belief, mental health services are for everyone, not just those with mental illness.
-Everyone experiences emotions, and the struggles of having them can bring.
-The purpose of emotionally-focused therapy is to develop a better sense of emotional awareness and acceptance within the client.
-A part of EFT is learning strategies on handling emotions for effective coping when stressors come into our lives.
+Everyone experiences sentiments and the struggles of having them can bring them.
+The purpose of emotion-focused therapy is to develop a better sense of expressive awareness and acceptance in the client.
+A part from focused emotion therapy is learning strategies for handling sensations for effective coping when stressors come into our lives.

-The skills and techniques taught in emotionally-focused therapy can be used by anyone who seeks to be more self-aware and to have better mental health.
-Here are some things you should know about EFT:
+The skills and techniques taught in emotion-focused therapy can be used by anyone who seeks to be more self-aware and to have better mental health.
+Here are some things you should know about

-EFT helps individuals, couples, and even families understand their interpersonal interactions.
-Sue Johnson and Les Greenberg developed this therapy.
-It works on the premise that human emotions shape every person’s needs, identity, and choices.
-Emotionally focused therapy is a short-term treatment plan.
-It focuses on identifying negative emotions and helping clients regulate these emotions.
+Emotion-focused therapy helps individuals, couples, and even families understand their interpersonal interactions.
+Sue Johnson and Les Greenberg developed this.
+It works on the premise that human feelings shape every person’s needs, identity, and choices.
+The approach is a short-term therapy plan that focuses on emotions.
+It concentrates on identifying negative feelings and helping clients regulate them.

-Emotionally focused therapy is a type of psychotherapy.
+Emotion-focused therapy is a type of psychotherapy.
 It is part of the humanistic approach to psychotherapy, as it uses humanistic psychology.
-EFT emphasizes how emotions can affect a person’s life.
-This type of therapy analyzes:
+EFT emphasizes how feelings can affect a person’s life.
+This type analyzes:

 - The importance of emotions,